Two-spirit: Media representation

+Speculative fiction

+Two-Spirit speculative fiction is a genre that explores gender identity and cultural perspectives through Indigenous traditions and futuristic or alternate realities, sometimes empowering and inspiring readers.
+The genre offers Indigenous authors and readers a chance to express, reclaim, and reshape their narratives while questioning conventional views on gender and culture through fictional stories.
+The emergence of Two-Spirit speculative fiction can be understood in the context of queer literature's broader landscape.
+This includes its efforts to challenge heteronormative narratives and enhance representation within the LGBTQ+ community.
+Two-Spirit authors use their writing to assert their independence from settler counter-parts and envision a better future for themselves and their communities.
+Such works are also characterized by a sense of optimism and hope for the future, contrasting with the dark history of Indigenous peoples in the Americas, marked by destruction and genocide.

+It is also characterized by its ability to challenge existing power structures and norms, as well as to envision and create new possibilities for gender and cultural identities.
+Prominent authors include Daniel Heath Justice and Itai Jeffries, while speculative fiction works by two-spirit fiction authors have been collected in anthologies like Love Beyond Body, Space, and Time and Sovereign Erotics: A Collection of Two-Spirit Literature.

 Film

 In the 1970 film Little Big Man, the Cheyenne character Little Horse, portrayed by Robert Little Star, is a gay man who wears clothing more commonly worn by women in the culture.
 He invites the protagonist, Jack Crabb (Dustin Hoffman) to come live with him.
 In a departure from most portrayals in Westerns of the era, Crabb is touched and flattered by the offer.
-Although this depiction of Little Horse for Two-Spirit Folk is connected to negative stereotypical representation, and furthers the narrative that Two-Spirit Folk are something to be laughed at.
+However, this depiction of Little Horse for Two-Spirit Folk is connected to negative stereotypical representation and furthers the narrative that Two-Spirit Folk are something to be laughed at.